hdtodd/omnisensor_433/README.md

 If you have a Bosch BME68x sensor, the `omni.ino` code is prepared to report its readings.
 As programmed, `omni` uses the I2C interface to the BME68x, but SPI is a compile-time option.

-For I2C, if you have a Pico with a Qwiic connector, it's easiest to use that to connect your Pico to your BME68x -- just one cable and connector.
+For I2C, if you have a Pico with a Qwiic/STEMMA connector, it's easiest to use that to connect your Pico to your BME68x -- just one cable and connector.
 Simply connect the BME68x into your Pioc 2 and restart or reload the Pico 2.

 Otherwise, you'll need to make these connections from your BME68x to the Pico: